Warneke, Heinz (Heinrich), b. 1895 d. 1983

 Active in Washington, D.C.

-Collection size: 5 linear ft. (on 3 microfilm reels)
+Collection size: 5.0 linear feet (on 3 microfilm reels)

 Collection Summary: Biographical material, financial material, correspondence, notes, writings, art work, photographs, printed material, and project files document the career of sculptor and educator, Heinz Warneke.
 Also included are some writings, art work, photographs, and printed material related to his wife, Jessie Warneke.